 Hardening / Mitigation Grant Information

-For information on hardening your home (shutters, exterior doors, roof deck attachment, etc.) please contact Rebuild Northwest Florida at 850-497-7024 to check the availability of grant funds.
 If you are a low to moderate income resident and need help repairing or hardening your home, please call the Santa Rosa County Housing Program at 850-981-7075.
 Limited funds are available through the Flood Mitigation Assistance (FMA) Program for home elevation and, in rare cases, acquisition, if the home has been insured under the National Flood Insurance Program and has experienced repetitive losses.
-For further information, contact the Santa Rosa County Grants Office via email or at 850-981-2017.
+For further information, contact the Santa Rosa County Grants Office via email.

 A task of the Task Force is to develop, monitor, implement and maintain a comprehensive plan for hazard mitigation.
 Updated every five years, the plan is multi-jurisdictional, including Santa Rosa County the Cities of Milton and Gulf Breeze, and the Town of Jay.
 It identifies natural hazards and vulnerabilities and documents mitigation goals, objectives and measures intended to reduce or eliminate future losses resulting from the hazards.
 The current plan has been approved by the Federal Emergency Management Agency (FEMA) and adopted by the local governments, making Santa Rosa County and its municipalities eligible for state and federal disaster assistance.